 Product: QC app that allows users to track their production processes and record manufacturing quality issues.

-Responsibilities: Bug fixes, new features, responsive HTML/CSS improvements, and assissting developers with troubleshooting issues with unusual / unorthodox legacy code.
+Responsibilities: Bug fixes, new features, new integrations with Amazon S3, responsive HTML/CSS improvements, and assisting developers with troubleshooting issues with unusual / unorthodox legacy code.

 Jun 2016 – Jan 2018